-In order to mitigate the impact of outliers, Individual Stop Loss Protection is now applied at 100% once a Member reaches \$95,000 in total spend for a Performance Year.
-In other words, for 2021, costs are capped at \$95,000 for Members attributed to Pediatric Panels.
+In order to mitigate the impact of outliers, Individual Stop Loss (ISL) Protection has been applied at 100% once a Member reaches a predetermined value.
+In continuing to evolve the Pediatric PCMH Program in response to feedback from providers, we have decided to keep the ISL at a stable value of \$50,000 in total spend for a Performance Year.
+In other words, for 2023, costs are capped at \$50,000 for Members attributed to Pediatric Panels.
+This new change will allow pediatric providers to stay focused on preventive care costs and feel empowered to make the best decisions needed for their more complex patients.

-Pediatricians are still responsible for Members that reach the cap from a quality perspective and are expected to utilize our clinical programs to support their care as appropriate.
+Panels and pediatric providers are still responsible for Members that reach the cap from a quality perspective and are expected to utilize our clinical programs to support their care as appropriate.